DennieCodes/Algorithms-and-Data-Structures/README.md

 The advice is basically to take the list of patterns from: [Grokking the Coding Interview](https://www.educative.io/courses/grokking-the-coding-interview) and then go to Leetcode and study solutions to problems utilizing those patterns.
 The idea is to study until you gain a deep level of understanding behind them.
 Only after you've studied a pattern and have a good mental framework and approach towards them should you then tackle problems.

-Note: I use coding resources besides Leetcode and I am also studying data structures so I will add links and resources to those as well. **You may need to create accounts on some of these sites in order to access the problems and solutions on them.**
+Note: I use coding resources besides Leetcode and I am also studying data structures so I will add links and resources to those as well. **An account may be needed on some of these sites in order to access the problems and solutions on them.**

 ## Algorithm Patterns